| The sections to be presented will

 appetite and eating may provide data to further define

 bulimia as a disorder in a broader psychobiologic context.
+There may be an early developmental

 and neurobiologic linkage between mood regulation, bonding